-Like all web browsers, the default Safari browser on Mac saves reusable parts of the web pages that you visit to a temporary storage location on your computer known as the “Cache”.
+Similar to Google Chrome and other web browsers, the default Safari browser on Mac saves reusable parts of the websites that you visit to a temporary storage location on the computer known as “Cache”.

-This feature in Safari Browser is designed to allow faster loading of web pages by reusing content from browser Cache, when you revisit the same websites.
+This feature in Safari Browser is designed to allow faster loading of web pages by reusing content that is already available in the browser Cache, when you revisit the same websites.

-However, sometimes the Safari Browser Cache can end up becoming stale, outdated or even corrupted, leading to slow loading web pages and other browser problems.
+However, sometimes the browser cache can end up becoming stale, outdated or corrupted, leading to slow loading web pages and other browser problems.

 Where is Clear Browser Cache Option Located on Mac?